OrnitheMC/ornithe-installer/README.md

-# Quilt Installer for Official Minecraft Launcher
+# Ornithe Installer for Official Minecraft Launcher

-This repository contains the source code for the quilt installer targeting the official Minecraft launcher.
+This repository contains the source code for the ornithe installer targeting the official Minecraft launcher.

 # Using the installer

 This needs to be written or link to a page somewhere on the site :)

 # Behind the covers

+This project is forked from QuiltMC, making a few cosmetic changes and adding support for the OrnitheMC meta endpoints.

 The core of the installer is written in java, this was chosen for the moment due to swing having a wide range of support.